 - Remove clutter.
 In order to prevent pests from raiding your bins, it’s important that you clear away any clutter around them.
 These will make your bins less attractive to rodents, and other pesky creatures.

 - Get rid of debris.
 When cleaning grain bins, it is important that you remove all traces of grain from the truck beds, augers, combines, and other equipment that is used to transport harvest, and handle grains.
-Keep in mind that even the smallest amount of infected grain can wreak havoc to the new grain that you are storing in your grain bins.
+Keep in mind that even the smallest amount of infected grain can wreak havoc on the new grain that you are storing in your grain bins.

-- Use vacuum cleaner and broom.
+- Use a vacuum cleaner and broom.
 You can use a broom as well as a vacuum cleaner to remove all traces of old grains that are left behind in the bin.
 Make sure that there are no traces left behind as even the smallest amount can cause damage to new grains.

 - Apply insecticides.
 Once you have cleaned the inside of the bin, choose an insecticide that has been approved by the health department to coat the bin.
 The insecticide can prevent insects from invading the bins and protect the stored grains in them.